sanketpadir/Project_3_stroke_prediction/README.md

 12) stroke: 1 if the patient had a stroke or 0 if not

-The independent variables are 'age', 'gender', 'bmi', 'hypertension', 'heart_disease','ever_married','work_type','Residence_type','avg_glucose_level',and 'smoking_status'.
+The independent variables considered for predicting stroke are 'age', 'gender', 'BMI', 'hypertension', 'heart_disease', 'ever_married', 'work_type', 'residence_type', 'avg_glucose_level', and 'smoking_status'.
 The dependent variable is 'stroke'.
-The prediction of charges depends on the independent variables, and each independent variable directly impacts the charges.
+The prediction of stroke occurrence depends on these independent variables, and each variable directly impacts the likelihood of stroke.

 # libraries and tools
 The code is written in Python and utilizes the following libraries and tools: